DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 This leads to the same result as above, but in a vertical direction.

-Another way to bring external issues/tickets into a DEON project is to copy and then paste the URL of the desired ticket.
-Important for the success of this process is that the URL link contains the project name or ID and the ticket ID/number.
+Another optionö, external Issues/Tickets into a DEON project to bring, is the copying and subsequentß pasting of the URL of the desiredü ticket.
+Important for the success of this process is that the URL-link contains the project name or the ID and the ticket ID/-numberä.

-A possible valid (Azure) ticket URL looks similar to this: https://dev.azure.com/CompanyName/ProjectName/_workitems/edit/4889/
+A possible valid (Azure) ticket URL looks ä similar to this: https://dev.azure.com/CompanyName/ProjectName/_workitems/edit/4889/

-Import via Drag-and-Drop from URLs in a web browser:
+Import per Drag-and-Drop of URLs from a web browser:

-Instead of copying and pasting the URL, users can also use a Drag-and-Drop operation to place the ticket in the DEON project space.
-To do this, the URL can be clicked and dragged directly from the browser over DEON and dropped there.
-DEON recognizes valid URLs for both copy-paste and Drag-and-Drop operations.
+Instead of copying the URL and einzufügen, können users also use a Drag-and-Drop operation to place the ticket in the DEON project space.
+The URL can be clicked and dragged directly über DEON from the browser and dropped there.
+DEON recognizes gültige URLs both for the copy/paste and for the Drag-and-Drop operations.

 Both options also work within embedded web browsers in DEON.
-If users happen to have a browser widget placed in their project, they can drag and drop or copy and paste ticket URLs from this browser into the DEON project without having to open these URLs externally first.
+If users zufällig have placed a browser widget in their project, they can drag-and-drop or copy/paste ticket URLs from that browser into the DEON project without having to open these URLs externally first.

 Editing and Synchronization